AegisZoom/Forensic-Glass-Models/README.md

 I selected the forensic glass sample dataset as it seemed the most intuitive of the four choices.
 In the upcoming sections, I will explain how I applied this dataset to create classifiers that could predict the object associated with a glass sample (e.g. windows, tableware, headlamps) based on the associated material properties with good accuracy.
-This page will provide a summary, but the 12-page report file details all procedures taken to executing this project with extensive commentary on the results.
+This page will provide a summary, but the 12-page pdf report details all procedures taken to executing this project with extensive commentary on the results.

 ## Skills Used